aklump/web_package/README.md

     version = 0.0.1
     author = Aaron Klump <sourcecode@intheloftstudios.com>

+## Timesaving hooks: build, unbuild, dev
+There are three commands that are important to know about.
+On their own, that is without special implementation, they do nothing.
+However they can be configured to help your process out and save time and reduce errors

+### `bump build`
+Scripts added to `.web_package/hooks/build` are run.
+By design, these scripts should serve the purpose of building the package and making it ready for a release.
+Such as create a `dist` directory and copy over distribution files, etc.  **Of the three, this is the only command that is automatically called by calling `bump done`.

+### `bump unbuild`
+Scripts added to `.web_package/hooks/unbuild` are run.
+You may delete files as necessary to reverse the build step.
+May not be that useful for most.

+### `bump dev`
+Scripts added to `.web_package/hooks/dev` are run.
+The intention here is to set up the project to be developed.
+I use this to symlink dependencies during development.
+These symlinks get reversed in my build scripts.

 ## Build Scripts
-You may add php or shell scripts to `.web_package/build` and they will be run each time the version increments.
+You may add php or shell scripts to `.web_package/hooks/build` and they will be run each time the version increments.
 You may also trigger a build by calling `bump build`.

 Any file ending in `.php` or `.sh` found in the build script folder will be called during version bumping.
 Refer to the parameter chart below for script arguments: